thunderbiscuit/bitcoin-wasm-react/README.md

 <br />

 ## Integrating the library with create-react-app
 I drew heavily from this [fantastic blog post](https://prestonrichey.com/blog/react-rust-wasm/) by Preston Richey for the starting setup and integration of WASM libraries with React apps.
+The final result is a React app with a single button that generates a BIP39 12-words seedphrase.

 <br />
 <div align="center">